zulip/zulip/docs/subsystems/caching.md

 processes don't end up fetching stale data from the cache after a write to the database.

-We handle this using Django's fancy
+We handle this using Django's longstanding
 [post_save signals][post-save-signals] feature.
 Django signals let
 you configure some code to run every time Django does something (for `post_save`, right after any write to the database using Django's